 You can contact Optimus here, send them an email at moneysupermarket@optimus-move.co.uk, or call on 0117 933 9471.

 It’s your responsibility to check for structural risks and problems when you buy a house or flat.
-By going ahead without a survey, you could therefore find yourself with a property that needs extensive repairs or can’t be sold on for anything like the amount you paid for it.
+By going ahead without a house survey, you could therefore find yourself with a property that needs extensive repairs or can’t be sold on for anything like the amount you paid for it.

 If a survey does reveal the property needs work, you may also be able to negotiate a better price.
-The same is true if the survey suggests a lower market value than the price you’ve agreed, so getting a survey can save you money on the purchase – as well as in the future.
+The same is true if the survey suggests a lower market value than the price you’ve agreed.
+So, getting a survey can save you money on the purchase, as well as in the future.

-The Mortgage Valuation is for the lenders benefit and doesn’t provide any details regarding the condition of the property – you may not even get to see a copy of the report.
+The Mortgage Valuation is for the lenders’ benefit and doesn’t provide any details regarding the condition of the property.
+You may not even get to see a copy of the report.

 When you appoint a RICS-regulated surveyor to provide you with a full and thorough survey, you can relax knowing you have a full understanding of the condition of the property before you sign on the dotted line.